1991-2009 Upper Deck Basketball Set Tier List - Tier 8: Specialty / Commemorative Standalones

 Run: First release: 2000 / Total releases: 1

-What I'd target: Only the strongest legends and centerpiece pieces where the presentation itself is the point.
+What I'd target: Only iconic legends or centerpiece pieces where the master-collection presentation is the point of ownership.

 #66.
 Upper Deck MJ's Back